HolboxAI/newberry_metrics/README.md

 # Newberry Metrics

-A Python package for tracking and analyzing AWS Bedrock API usage metrics, including costs, latency, and token usage, with an automatically launched dashboard for live visualization.
+A Python package for tracking and analyzing AWS Bedrock and Azure OpenAI API usage metrics, including costs, latency, and token usage, with an automatically launched dashboard for live visualization.

 ## Features

-- Track API call costs, latency, and token usage (input/output).
+- Track API call costs, latency, and token usage (input/output) for both AWS Bedrock and Azure OpenAI.
+- **Multi-Provider Support**: Seamlessly switch between AWS Bedrock and Azure OpenAI services.
 - **Automatic Background Dashboard**: A Streamlit dashboard is launched as a background process upon `TokenEstimator` initialization, providing live visualization.
 - **Dashboard Features**: Displays KPIs (total/average cost & latency), hourly/daily charts, and detailed call logs.
-- **Persistent Session Storage**: Maintains session-based metrics in a JSON file located in `~/.newberry_metrics/sessions/`, uniquely identified by AWS credentials.
+- **Persistent Session Storage**: Maintains session-based metrics in a JSON file located in `~/.newberry_metrics/sessions/`, uniquely identified by provider credentials.
-- Support for multiple Bedrock models.
+- Support for multiple models from both AWS Bedrock and Azure OpenAI.
-- Automatic AWS credential handling.
+- Automatic credential handling for both providers.
 - Console alerts for configurable cost and latency thresholds.
 - Static method (`TokenEstimator.stop_dashboard()`) to manually stop the background dashboard process.
-- **Duplicate Call Prevention**: Ensures metrics for a single Bedrock response are logged only once, even if `calculate_prompt_cost` is called multiple times with the same response object.
+- **Duplicate Call Prevention**: Ensures metrics for a single API response are logged only once.

 ## Installation

 ```bash
 pip install newberry_metrics
 ```
-This will also install necessary dependencies like `streamlit`, `pandas`, and `plotly`.
+This will also install necessary dependencies like `streamlit`, `pandas`, `plotly`, and Azure SDK packages.

-## AWS Credential Setup
+## Credential Setup

+### AWS Credentials
 The package uses the AWS credential chain.
 Configure your AWS credentials via IAM roles (recommended for EC2), `aws configure`, or environment variables.

+### Azure Credentials
+For Azure, you'll need to provide a connection string when initializing the TokenEstimator.

 ## Usage Examples

 ### 1. Initialize TokenEstimator & Launch Dashboard

-When `TokenEstimator` is initialized, it automatically launches the Newberry Metrics dashboard in the background if it's not already running.
-The console will display the dashboard URL (typically `http://localhost:8501`).
+#### AWS Example:
 ```python
 from newberry_metrics import TokenEstimator